projector-cli/projector-cli/docs/commands.md

 List available templates.

 Options:
-  -p, --playbook-access-token <playbookAccessToken>  Optional GitHub access token.
-Authorized requests have higher request limits
+  -b          The branch to list the templates from in the targeted repositories.
-                                                     Can be provided via environment variable PLAYBOOK_ACCESS_TOKEN Can be provided interactively by user if not available -h, --help                                         display help for command
+  -h, --help  display help for command
 ```
 ## `pjr playbook add`